bangpound/bookmarklet/README.markdown

 ------
 This module is not complete nor very configurable.
 It's only been tested in Firefox 3 and Safari.

-Notably in Firefox 3, Drupal always returns a 403 error when the site is accessed from the iframe.
-If the user logs in through the iframe, the response is 404.

 Multiple invocations of the bookmarklet on the same page cause the dialog to reappear, but this is not always desireable.

 There is no status indicators.
 Is the iframe loading?
 Is the node saving?
 When the node is saved, the dialog disappears too quickly.